lzwjava/blog-source/_drafts/2025-01-29-hetzner-en.md

 - Hillsboro, OR, USA
 - Ashburn, VA, USA

-It is very interesting that they don't follow trends to select popular locations.
+It's interesting that they don't follow trends to select popular locations.
 Their locations are different from those of Vultr or Digital Ocean.

-The firewall setting is easy.
-Although this is my first time using it, I quickly set up the correct configuration for my proxy server.
+The firewall settings are easy to use.
+Although this was my first time using it, I quickly set up the correct configuration for my proxy server.

 > sudo bash -c "$(wget -qO- https://raw.githubusercontent.com/Jigsaw-Code/outline-server/master/src/server_manager/install_scripts/install_server.sh)"